phetsims/quantum-measurement/doc/model.md

 ## Quantum State and Superposition

-A fundamental concept in quantum mechanics is the state of a system, which this simulation represents in multiple ways.
+A fundamental concept in quantum mechanics is the state of a system.
+This simulation represents the state of a 2-level system in multiple ways., which this simulation represents in multiple ways.
 Quantum systems can exist in multiple possible states simultaneously, a phenomenon known as superposition.
 You may have heard of Schrödinger’s cat, a thought experiment where the cat is both alive AND dead until a measurement is made by opening the box.
 Measurement collapses the quantum state into one of the possible outcomes.
 In this simulation, we